-We can think of using good judgement or utilizing wise discernment in a situation.
-But that’s not what we’re talking about here.
-This is about judging ourselves or others.
+We can use good judgement or exercise wise discernment, but that’s not what we’re talking about here.
+This is about condemning ourselves or others.
 There is a spirit of condescension and arrogance.
-We can foolishly believe what we think or value is for some reason superior to someone else’s thoughts or opinions.
-Or a voice of critique can be present.
-“Why would you do “fill in the blank” that way?”
-Not surprisingly, a lot about a judging shaming attitude can be non-verbal.
-No words even needed—an eye roll, a frustrated sigh, a pursed lip or hands thrown in the air.
-Doesn’t take much to let someone know they are just plain stupid.
+We foolishly believe that what we think or value is for some reason superior to the thoughts or opinions of others.
+A voice of critique may be present.
+“Why would you do ‘fill in the blank’ that way?”
+Not surprisingly, a lot about a judgmental shaming attitude is non-verbal.
+No words are even needed—an eye roll, a frustrated sigh, pursed lips or hands thrown in the air.
+It doesn’t take much to let someone know they are just plain stupid.

-We know all to well that feeling when shame barrels out of nowhere towards us.
+We know all too well that feeling when shame barrels out of nowhere towards us.
 We’re flooded with a surge of powerful emotions like fear and anxiety.
-Our faces flush red, hearts race while our eyes lower and our head droops.
+Our faces flush red, hearts race while our eyes lower and our heads droop.
 The desire for fight or flight kicks in.
 We cover our eyes and turn away.
 Where’s that cloak of invisibility when we need it?
-We anticipate rejection on the horizon and we’ll do anything to escape and hide from the intensity of emotions.
+We anticipate rejection on the horizon, so we’ll do just about anything to escape and hide from the intensity of our emotions.

-After experiencing something embarrassing or humiliating, we can go through seasons where we resist reconnecting.
-Memories can be painful and we don’t want to face the intensity of anxiety and possibility of rejection yet again.
-The ironic thing is while we continue to protect ourselves it does more harm.
-It actually reinforces the negative emotions.
+After experiencing something embarrassing or humiliating, we might go through seasons in which we resist reconnecting.
+Memories can be painful.
+We don’t want to face the intensity of our anxiety or the possibility of rejection yet again.
+The ironic thing is that while we continue to protect ourselves, we do more harm.
+Self-protection actually reinforces our negative emotions.
 We feel shame for being detached.
-Shame gives birth to shame.
+Shame gives birth to more shame.

 Isolation and disconnection

-When judgement, hiding and reinforcing take their toll on us, shame can complete its mission.
+When judgement, hiding and reinforcing take their toll on us, shame’s mission is completed.
 We are left feeling alone, cut off and pushed out—the natural consequences of disconnecting.
 We are separated from God and others.
-As said in the quote above from the author—“shames goal is to disintegrate every system it targets.”
-No wonder it’s considered a weapon.
+As quoted above, shame’s “goal is to disintegrate any and every system it targets.”
+No wonder it’s considered a weapon!

 A Counter Intuitive Remedy

-As we retreat deeper into our self-protective shells after experiencing shame, it’s hard to imagine what would remedy the situation.
-The only solution is to turn towards vulnerability and bring things into the light as scripture encourages.
-Yes, very counter intuitive—the very opposite of what our self-preservation is screaming for us to do.
+As we retreat deeper into our self-protective shells after experiencing shame, we are hard pressed to imagine what would remedy the situation.
+The only solution is to turn towards vulnerability and bring things into the light, as Scripture encourages.
+Yes, very counterintuitive—this is the very opposite of what our self-preservation is screaming for us to do.

-Can you think of situations that left you feeling exposed?
-Perhaps it was first sharing about an addiction or an embarrassing behavior.
-“Coming out” as gay or transgender can also be a scary process as rejection or acceptance hangs in the balance.
-Maybe you were caught in the act of doing something bad or shaming—all of these experiences of exposure can feel incredibly overwhelming.
+Can you think of a situation that left you feeling exposed?
+Perhaps it was sharing for the first time about an addiction or an embarrassing behavior.
+“Coming out” as gay or transgender can also be a scary process, since rejection or acceptance hangs in the balance.
+Maybe you were caught in the act of doing something bad or shaming.
+All such experiences of exposure may feel incredibly overwhelming.
 We need to learn when and how to practice intentional vulnerability.
 Who are people or environments where we might feel safe enough to begin sharing these hidden parts of our lives?
-Shame’s remedy can only be bringing difficult things into God’s healing light.
-We need to experience the oceans of grace Jesus offers knowing we are loved and valued in Him.
+Shame’s remedy must involve bringing difficult things into God’s healing light.
+Knowing we are loved and valued in Him, we need to experience the oceans of grace Jesus offers.
 Where Grace Abounds hopes our confidential support group community can be a place to “practice” healthy vulnerability in this process.

 For more information on this topic, check out “The Effects of the Vulnerability Cycle in Your Life” a previous blog by counselor, Bess Moro.